Rational pricing: The replicating portfolio

-Note that there is no discounting here the interest rate appears only as part of the construction.
+There is no discounting here, as the interest rate appears only as part of the construction.
 This approach is therefore used in preference to others where it is not clear whether the risk free rate may be applied as the discount rate at each decision point, or whether, instead, a premium over risk free, differing by state, would be required.
-The best example of this would be under real options analysis where managements' actions actually change the risk characteristics of the project in question, and hence the Required rate of return could differ in the up- and down-states.
-Here, in the above formulae, we then have: "Δ × S up - B × (1 + r up)..." and "Δ × S down - B × (1 + r down)...".
-See Real options valuation#Technical considerations.
-(Another case where the modelling assumptions may depart from rational pricing is the valuation of employee stock options.)
+Under real options analysis, managements' actions actually change the risk characteristics of the project in question, and hence the required rate of return could differ in the up- and down-states:

-Risk neutral valuation

-Here the value of the option is calculated using the risk neutrality assumption.
-Under this assumption, the "expected value" (as opposed to "locked in" value) is discounted.
-The expected value is calculated using the intrinsic values from the later two nodes: "Option up" and "Option down", with u and d as price multipliers as above.
-These are then weighted by their respective probabilities: "probability" p of an up move in the underlying, and "probability" (1-p) of a down move.
-The expected value is then discounted at r, the risk-free rate.
+Another case where the modelling assumptions may depart from rational pricing is the valuation of employee stock options.